google/lovefield/docs/FAQ.md

 ### Is Lovefield production quality?

 Yes.
+As of May 2016, [Inbox by GMail](inbox.google.com) heavily relies on Lovefield to perform complex client-side structural data queries.
+[Google Play Movies & TV](
+https://chrome.google.com/webstore/detail/google-play-movies-tv/gdijeikdkaembjbdobgfkoidjkpbmlkd)
-[Google Play Movies & TV]( https://chrome.google.com/webstore/detail/google-play-movies-tv/gdijeikdkaembjbdobgfkoidjkpbmlkd) has shipped with Lovefield for more than a year as of September 2015.
+has shipped with Lovefield for almost two years.

 ### Lovefield looks similar to XYZ, are you related?